 P9DDR is initialized to H'C0 by a reset and in hardware standby mode.
 In software standby mode it retains its previous setting.
-If a P9DDR bit is set to 1 while port 9 acts as an I/O port, the corresponding pin maintains its output state in software standby mode.
+If a P9DDR bit is set to 1, the corresponding pin maintains its output state in software standby mode.

-P9DR is an 8-bit readable/writable register that stores output data for pins $P9_5$ to $P9_0$.
-While port 9 acts as an output port, the value of this register is output.
+P9DR is an 8-bit readable/writable register that stores output data for pins P95 to P90.
 When a bit in P9DDR is set to 1, if port 9 is read the value of the corresponding P9DR bit is returned.
 When a bit in P9DDR is cleared to 0, if port 9 is read the corresponding pin level is read.